-Understanding how the track conditions can have a significant impact on the way a track races, and which horses will be favoured or disadvantaged, can give you a winning edge.
+Understanding how the track conditions can have a significant impact on the way a track races, knowing which horses will be favoured or disadvantaged can give you a winning edge.
 Track ratings, rail position and penetrometer information can be a valuable tool for assessing the likely pattern of racing.

-The rating can change throughout the day depending on weather conditions, and when the track is downgraded trainers again have the opportunity to scratch their runners.
-When the weather is fine and warm, the tracks are usually prepared to be Dead in the morning with an upgrade to Good expected later in the day.
+The rating can change throughout the day depending on weather conditions and when the track is downgraded or upgraded trainers again have the opportunity to scratch their runners.
+As a general rule, and weather permitting, tracks are prepared to be Good by the time racing commences.

 Australian Racing Report has the current track conditions & scratchings for all Australian metro racecourses updated on raceday morning, navigate to the course under Racetracks in the top menu for more information.